 § 172.026.
-ADMINISTRATIVE VARIANCES.
+(G)-ADMINISTRATIVE VARIANCES.

 - (A) Purpose.
-An administrative variance allows for a variation in setbacks, floor area ratios, frontage requirements, subdivision regulations, height limitations, lot coverage/size restrictions, yard requirements, parking, and similar dimensional standards.
-Administrative variance limitations and exclusions are as follows: - (1) Administrative variances in conjunction with new construction are limited to ten (10) percent of the dimensional requirement. - (2) Administrative variances for existing principal or accessory structures are limited to twenty percent (20%) of the applicable code section. - (3) Administrative variances shall not be used to change the use of the property in question. - (4) Approval of administrative variances shall not allow encroachments into easements.
+An administrative variance involves matters such as allows for a variation in setbacks, floor area ratios, frontage requirements, subdivision regulations, height limitations, lot coverage/size restrictions, yard requirements, parking, and similar dimensional standards other variances which have no relation to change of use of the property in question.
+Administrative variance limitations and exclusions are as follows: Administrative variances will not be granted within easements.
+The maximum amount of the waiver is up to, but not greater than, twenty percent (20%) of the requirement. - (1) Administrative variances in conjunction with new construction are limited to ten (10) percent of the dimensional requirement. - (2) Administrative variances for existing principal or accessory structures are limited to twenty percent (20%) of the applicable code section. - (3) Administrative variances shall not be used to change the use of the property in question. - (4) Approval of administrative variances shall not allow encroachments into easements.